 The moon always keeps the same hemisphere turned towards the Earth, so there is a side we never see: the far side.
 In fact, due to the 7° inclination of the moon's orbit relative to the Earth's equator, we see slightly more than one hemisphere.
 Over the course of time, we see about 59% of the lunar surface.
-The moon always keeps the same hemisphere turned towards the Earth, so there is a side we never see: the far side.
-In fact, due to the 7° inclination of the moon's orbit relative to the Earth's equator, we see slightly more than one hemisphere.
-Over the course of time, we see about 59% of the lunar surface.
-The plane of the Moon's orbit it tilted with respect to both the Earth's equator and the ecliptic.
+The plane of the Moon's orbit is tilted with respect to both the Earth's equator and the ecliptic.
 Unlike the Earth, whose axis is tilted at almost 24° to the vertical, the Moon's axis is nearly vertical (1.5°).
 This means the Moon has no seasons.
 Further, there are probably regions near the poles which are in perpetual sunlight (the mountaintops) or permanent shadow (crater floors).